Arksine/Easycam/README.md

 Building Easycam
 ========

-Easycam was built using Android Studio 0.8.14 against Android API 19.
-You will need the Android SDK and NDK.
-Static libraries and headers for libyuv are included in /easycam-library/src/main/thirdparty/libyuv.
-As long as you set up your enviroment according to Google's guidelines there should be no issues building Easycam.
+Easycam was built using Android Studio 1.5.1 and targets a minimum of Android API 19, with NDK r10e.

 License
 =======
-Copyright (c) 2014 Eric Callahan licensed under the BSD license.
+Copyright (c) 2014-2015 Eric Callahan licensed under the BSD license.